GoreIshan/XTernWorkAssessment/WorkAssessmentInfo.md

 # Rating Per Cost
 There are so many food options to choose one, but which restaurants give the best food for their cost?

-Looking at "RatingPerCostGraph.pdf", there appears to be a trend between the Rating of a restaurant and that restaurant's average cost.
+Looking at "RatingPerCostGraph.png", there appears to be a trend between the Rating of a restaurant and that restaurant's average cost.
 Specifically, the relationship can be modelled by the function "Avg Cost" = 6.79073("Rating")^2 - 40.8101(Rating) + 79.518.
 This equation was derived by Tableau, with an R^2 value of 0.564.
 So although the relationship isn't strong, there is still a slight correlation.

 So with this correlation being present but weak, there are going to restaurants that diverge from this trend.
 How can our consumers take advantage of this fact?